casualPhysics/thought-tree/README.md

 # Question Resolver
-A tool that I built to help me manage tasks, uncertainties and experiments.
+Have big, undefined goals?
+Here's a web application for managing nested questions, experiments, and their resolutions.
 I'm trying this out as an alternative to standard goal and task setting to help me deal with uncertainties better.

 I wrote about why I use this approach in [How do I achieve what I want](https://substack.com/home/post/p-162918993).